microsoft/vscode-docs/api/extension-guides/chat.md

 ![Chat concepts explanation](images/chat/chat.png)

-This screenshot shows the following chat concepts with a sample cat extension:
+This screenshot shows the following chat concepts with a sample extension:
 1. `@cat` explicitly being called by the user via the `@` syntax
 2. Command explicitly called via the `/` syntax
 3. User query
-4. Copilot using the contributed `@cat`
+4. Copilot using the contributed `@cat` participant
-5. Markdown response that is fully controlled by the contributed `@cat` extension
+5. Markdown response that is fully controlled by the contributed `@cat` participant
 6. Code part of the markdown response
 7. [Button response](#response-stream)
 8. [Follow-ups](#follow-ups)